-"Make-Whole Redemption Rate" means, in respect of any redemption of Bonds pursuant to this Condition 5(d), the average, calculated by the Calculation Agent, of the four quotations obtained by the Calculation Agent from the Reference Banks of the mid-market annual yield to maturity of the Reference Security on the fourth business day in Luxembourg preceding the relevant Make-Whole Redemption Date at 11:00 a.m.
-(Central European time (CET).
+"Make-Whole Redemption Rate" means, in respect of any redemption of Bonds on any Make-Whole Redemption Date pursuant to this Condition 5(e), the average, calculated by the Calculation Agent, of the four quotations obtained by the Calculation Agent from the Reference Banks of the mid-market annual yield to maturity of the Reference Security on the fourth business day in New-York preceding such Make-Whole Redemption Date at 11:00 a.m.
+(New York time).
 If the Reference Security is no longer outstanding, a Similar Security will be chosen by the Calculation Agent in its reasonable judgment, at 11:00 a.m.
-(Central European time (CET)) on the fourth business day in Luxembourg preceding the relevant Make-Whole Redemption Date, quoted in writing by the Calculation Agent to the Issuer and notified in accordance with Condition 14.
-The Make-Whole Redemption Rate will be notified by the Issuer in accordance with Condition 14.
+(New York time) on the fourth business day in New-York preceding such Make-Whole Redemption Date, quoted in writing by the Calculation Agent to the Issuer.
+The Make-Whole Redemption Rate will be notified to the Bondholders by the Issuer in accordance with Condition 14.

-"Reference Security" means the 2.00 per cent Federal Government Bund of the Bundesrepublik Deutschland due 4 January 2022 with reference code DE0001135465.
+"Reference Security" means the 1.750 per cent.
+Treasury Bond of the United States of America due 31 May 2022.